Frequently Asked Questions

 But, then, an op amp is by no means as pristine in this respect as the textbooks suggest, and that gm cell has very strong open-loop distortion for even quite small inputs.”
 (Barrie Gilbert, "Are Op-amps Really Linear?", Electronic Design magazine, June 10, 1998, available online at https://linearaudio.nl/sites/linearaudio.net/files/Are%20Op%20Amps%20Really%20Linear.pdf

 I’d prefer an IEC power cord instead of a remote-mounted AC wall cube.
-And why don’t you just use a modern universal (120V/240V) switching supply?
+Why don’t you just use a modern universal (120V/240V) switching supply?

 We agree that wall warts aren’t necessarily the sexiest addition to a product at first glance.
 If you’ve already read our section at the top of the FAQ about upgrading the existing power cube, but still have more questions such as “why not a computer-style IEC power cord and a built-in power supply?” then this additional information may be useful.